MohamedMokhtar18/ArtOfMultiprocessor/README.md

 [Bakery algorithm](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterOne/Bakery.java), we resolve ties in favor of the thread with the lesser index; in other words, we use a lexicographic order on pairs of timestamp and thread ids.
+### Atomic Snapshots
+              register value can be read and written atomically.
+What if we want to read multiple register values atomically?
+We call such an operation an atomic snapshot.
+              An atomic snapshot constructs an instantaneous view of an array of atomic registers.
+We construct a wait-free snapshot, meaning that a thread can take an instantaneous snapshot of memory without delaying any other thread.
+Atomic snapshots might be useful for backups or checkpoints.
+              [The Snapshot interface](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/Snapshot.java) is just an array of atomic MRSW registers, one for each thread.
+The update() method writes a value v to the calling thread’s register in that array, while the scan() method returns an atomic snapshot of that array.
+###  A sequential snapshot
+              wait-free implementation that is equivalent (that is, linearizable) to the sequential specification [sequential Snapshot ](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/SeqSnapshot.java).
+The key property of this sequential implementation is that scan() returns a collection of values, each corresponding to the latest preceding update(), that is, it returns a collection of register values that existed together in the same system stat